mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingConfiguration/ReadMe.md

 ### Design time

-By design it is a plug-in or using modern terminology application composition part of the library described in [OPC UA DataManagement Library](../../SemanticDataSolution/DataManagement#opc-ua-datamanagement-library).

-It is good opportunity to review your requirements (if you have any) against the proposed solution.
 I hope the interface is ready to fulfill the following design time scenarios allowing for configuration in context of selected OPC Information Model/Address Space:

 1. Plug in to a modeler (UA Information Model design tool) as the configuration editor tool (preferred for me) - now it is compatible with the [Address Space Model Designer](http://www.commsvr.com/Products/OPCUA/UAModelDesigner.aspx)
 2. OPC UA Server as an local editor – using server local GUI, Address Space and the UANetworkingConfiguration plug-in (in this case OPC UA server is just modeler)